unibo-spe/spe-slides/content/09-containerization/_index.md

 After selecting the only environment available, one may observe:
 - which and how many __nodes__ compose the cluster (_Dashboard_ section)
-    + you may use the _cluster visualiser_ to spot your machien in the cluster
+    + you may use the _cluster visualiser_ to spot your machine in the cluster
         * (assuming that you managed to join the cluster)

 - which __stacks__ are running on the cluster (_Services_ section)